Snow White Pantomime

-Don't forget Free set of Christmas Jokes available off Specials section of website
+Don’t forget a Free set of Christmas Jokes available off Specials section of the website.

 Snow White: Scene 3 Back at the Palace

-(Mirror awaiting arrival of Wicked Queen, scanning pages of Facebook on laptop computer)
+(Mirror awaiting the arrival of Wicked Queen, scanning pages of Facebook on a laptop computer)

 Mirror: (Excitedly) Wahoo!
 Go Snow White!
 Now, there’s a girl who’s come out of her shell!

-(Enter Wicked Queen – loud hisses from cast – Snow White encouraging audience to join in)
+(Enter Wicked Queen – loud hisses from the cast – Snow White encouraging audience to join in)

 Wicked Queen: Mirror, Mirror on the Wall.

 Music 7: James Blunt You’re Beautiful (Mirror singing out the chorus)

 Wicked Queen: (Impatiently) Yes, yes.
 I know!
 But am I THE most beautiful?

 Mirror: You, my queen, are fairest of all …